 Maintain a log of all relevant security events concerning the operation of the service, together with a precise record of the time at which the event occurred (time-stamp) provided by a trusted time-source and retain such records with appropriate protection and controls to ensure successful retrieval, accounting for service definition, risk management requirements, applicable legislation, and organizational policy.

+[US / EZP800-63-2: §7.3.1.4 f)]

 Guidance: The trusted time source could be an external trusted service or a network time server or other hardware timing device.
 The time source must be not only precise but authenticatable as well.

 Operational Infrastructure